reaktoro/reaktoro/docs/sphinx/tutorials/kinetics/kineticpath-calcite-hcl.rst

 Dissolution of calcite in an acidic |HCl|-solution
 ==================================================

-This tutorial demonstrate how Reaktoro can be used for modeling the dissolution of calcite in an acidic |HCl|-solution at temperature 30 |degC| and pressure 1 bar using chemical kinetics.
-A partial equilibrium assumption is considered here, so that aqueous species react using a chemical equilibrium model, while calcite reacts with the aqueous solution using a chemical kinetics model.
+This tutorial demonstrates how Reaktoro can be used for modelling the dissolution of calcite in an acidic |HCl|-solution at temperature 30 |degC| and pressure 1 bar using chemical kinetics.
+A partial equilibrium assumption is considered here so that aqueous species react using a chemical equilibrium model, while calcite reacts with the aqueous solution using a chemical kinetics model.

 The full script for the calculation is shown below, followed by a step-by-step